kelhad00/trading_simulator/README.md

 ## The `Setup` toolbox

-The `emotrade.Setup` toolbox provides additional functions for creating an interface environment.
+The `tradingsimulator.Setup` toolbox provides additional functions for creating an interface environment.
 Here's a list:

 ```python